hashicorp/terraform-provider-google/website/docs/r/compute_health_check.html.markdown

   The request path of the HTTP health check request.
   The default value is /.

-* `response` -
-  (Optional)
-  The bytes to match against the beginning of the response data.
-If left empty (the default value), any response will indicate health.
-The response data can only be ASCII.

 * `port` -
   (Optional)
   The TCP port number for the HTTP health check request.